amunchet/fastapi-auth0-quickstart/README.md

-# Flask-Auth0 Quickstart Scaffolding Template
+# FastAPI-Auth0 Quickstart Scaffolding Template
-This is a simple project to quickstart a project using Flask (Python), Docker, and Auth0 authentication.
+This is a simple project to quickstart a project using FastAPI (Python), Docker, and Auth0 authentication.

 ## Requirements
 - Docker.
 Docker-compose is recommended, but not required.